fredgibbs/fredgibbs.github.io/courses/making-history/index.md

 ## You are welcome here
 This course is probably very unlike most history/humanities courses you've taken.
 But I want to be VERY CLEAR: even if you have never been challenged to think about how history is made, YOU ARE WELCOME HERE!
 This course assumes no prior knowledge or skills.
 I grade quite leniently at the beginning of class and the bar slowly rises throughout the class as we dive deeper into course material and you get more comfortable with the quizzes and short essays.

 I will do everything I can do help you learn as much as you're motivated to learn, and to help you get whatever grade you're aiming for.
-If you feel the course structure or assignments isn't facilitating success or does not represent the effort you're putting in the course, let's talk (virtually, of course).
+If you feel the course structure or assignments isn't facilitating success or does not represent the effort you're putting in the course, let's talk (virtually, of course)!

 ## Work Requirements and Grading